 Benefit Measurement Methods

-This is the most popular technique for project selection and is based on the present value of estimated cash inflow and outflow.
+The benefit measurement method is the most popular project selection method based on the present value of estimated cash inflow and outflow.
 Here, you calculate the cost and benefits of all projects and compare them.

 The following are a few benefits measurement methods: